naman0512gupta/websocket/README.md

 - A standalone client-server application which can be used with any language
 - Notifications added whenever any new message is received.
 (Do enable notifications on your page settings)

-to start server run -- python serverhandler.py
+to start server run -- python serverhandler.py (or 'python serverhandler.py &'  to run it as a background process)

 Now run -- python clientHandler.py "testpass"